 Hepatitis B is primarily transmitted through contact with infected blood and other bodily fluids.
 The main modes of transmission include:

-- Accidental Needlestick Injuries: Healthcare workers and first responders are at risk of HBV infection if they are accidentally stuck by a needle or sharp object contaminated with infected blood.
+Accidental Needlestick Injuries: Healthcare workers and first responders are at risk of HBV infection if they are accidentally stuck by a needle or sharps injury, contaminated with infected blood.

 Preventing HBV infection involves getting vaccinated, practicing safe sex by using condoms, avoiding the sharing of needles or personal items, and ensuring that healthcare and personal care procedures are conducted with sterile, single-use equipment.

-Hepatitis C Virus (HCV) is a bloodborne virus that primarily infects the liver, leading to hepatitis C. Unlike Hepatitis B, there is currently no vaccine available for Hepatitis C. However, antiviral medications effectively treat the infection and prevent complications.
+Hepatitis C Virus (HCV) is a bloodborne virus that primarily infects the liver, leading to hepatitis C. The disease is transmitted by blood or other bodily fluids, often through drug needles or blood transfusion.
+Unlike Hepatitis B, there is currently no vaccine available for Hepatitis C. However, antiviral medications effectively treat the infection and prevent complications.

 Hepatitis C is primarily transmitted through direct contact with infected blood, which occur through various means: